Find Grad Schools

 Education Levels of Homeland Security Majors

-During the 2020-2021 academic year, 371 students earned their graduate certificate in homeland security.
+During the most recent year for which data is available, 305 people earned their graduate certificate in homeland security.
 This makes it the 52nd most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in homeland security at each degree level.